 requestIT CT is Connecticut's new statewide Interlibrary Loan service. requestIT is the Interlibrary Loan module in findIT CT, Connecticut's statewide library catalog and both services use FulfILLment open source software.

-Pilot Project: 25 libraries were trained to use the requestIT CT Basic ILL system on Wednesday, April 12, 2017 and began using the system to fill legitimate ILL requests on Wednesday, April 19.
-We expect to roll out the Basic ILL system to all interested libraries starting in June 2017.
-Stay tuned...
+25 libraries were trained to use the basic ILL system in April 2017 and began using the system to fill legitimate ILL requests on Wednesday, April 19. requestIT CT opened to all libraries in Connecticut that wish to participate starting in September 2017.